 There is an app called “moodies” which can tell in which mood you’re in.
 By 2020 there will be apps that can tell by your facial expressions, if you are lying.
 Imagine a political debate where it’s being displayed when they’re telling the truth and when they’re not.

-Bitcoin could become the default reserve currency of the world!
+Bitcoin could become the default reserve currency of the world.
+But maybe not.

-Longevity: Right now, the average life span is increasing by 3 months every year.
-Four years ago, the life span was 79 years, now it’s 80 years.
-By 2036, the average life span will be 120 years.
-Jobs related to caring for the elderly will increase dramatically.
+Longevity: Right now, the average person’s life span is increasing by 3 months every year.
+Four years ago, the life span was 78 years, now it’s 79 years.
+By 2036, the average life span will be 84 years.
+Jobs related to caring for the elderly are increasing dramatically.

 (I think the new cars will help the driver avoid accidents, but the car can never predict everything, especially weather-caused hazards.
 And there will still be millions of old cars without the accident avoidance features.)